BananazrCRAZY/Citrust_RPG/README.md

 ## Input/Output of Project:
 * Keyboard and mouse input, GUI output.
 * User .txt file input for character files, and option to output their character information to a .txt file as well

-## Features:
-* Turn based battle system featuring two types of damage
-* A variety of equippable and consumable items to be purchased
-* Unique boss items
-* An immersive story

 ## Navigation Diagram
 <p align="center"><img src="https://github.com/user-attachments/assets/12a2ceaf-acd8-4d76-871e-ca21b2bbf826" width = "700"</p>